MiladKetabGhale/LLM_Cybersecurity_Summarizer/README.md

 ## Evaluations and Performance Optimizations

-Below we report benchmark results, describe the engineering optimizations that enabled them, and specify the hardware context to aid reproducibility.
+Below we report benchmark results, describe the engineering optimizations that enabled them, and specify the hardware context to aid reproducibility. ***Please note that the benchmarks are soon going to be updated based on results obtained with a different system using a single NVIDIA GPU (RTX3060)***.

 ### Benchmark Results